 Figure 3: Illustrative enterprise landscape

 Rebuilding integrations

 In most organizations, the existing SAP ECC system(s) are already integrated with a number of internal and external systems through a combination of custom code and legacy ESBs.
 This alone poses significant challenges, because each of these systems requires rebuilding the respective integrations toward S/4HANA.

 Ability to access legacy data

 SAP designed S/4HANA to obviate the need for legacy reporting approaches.
 However, within each organization there are existing enterprise reporting structures through which the organization pushes its critical ERP data to data warehouses with information management tools.
 This data is critical for organizations to understand the key elements of their business.

 Therefore, maintaining the ability to access legacy data with S/4HANA is required.

-Multiple lines of businesses

-In an organization with multiple lines of businesses, possibly in separate geographies, each of these business units has its own ERP system(s).
+Multiple lines of businesses In an organization with multiple lines of businesses, possibly in separate geographies, each of these business units has its own ERP system(s).
 This adds complexity while migrating to the SAP S/4HANA platform.

-Integrating partners and suppliers

-This is a challenge for enterprises which need to conduct business with affiliates, partners, and suppliers that require B2B integration.
+Integrating partners and suppliers This is a challenge for enterprises which need to conduct business with affiliates, partners, and suppliers that require B2B integration.
 These business processes need to be considered and either preserved or modernized during S/4HANA migration.
 Conversely, if an organization is conducting these processes manually today, S/4HANA migration presents the opportunity to reimagine these business relationships and operating models.
 Despite these complexities, companies that embrace the shift to S/4HANA as a strategic opportunity, enabled by modern integration approaches and tools, will come out ahead of their peers with a modern, microservices infrastructure.
+"Companies that embrace the shift to S/4HANA as a strategic opportunity, enabled by modern integration approaches and tools, will come out ahead of their peers with a modern, microservices infrastructure"

-Legacy approaches increase risks, costs, and time

-The challenge with typical ERP migration approaches is that they increase the risk of realizing successful outcomes, driving up costs and missing expected target dates for completion.
-Broadly speaking, these legacy S/4HANA migration approaches can be broken down into three categories (pictured below), which run in parallel with each other:

-- 1. Prepare your organization. - 2.
+2C Legacy approaches increase risks, costs, and time The challenge with typical ERP migration approaches is that they increase the risk of realizing successful outcomes, driving up costs and missing expected target dates for completion.
+Broadly speaking, these legacy S/4HANA migration approaches can be broken down into three categories, which run in parallel with each other (Figure 4): - 1.
+Prepare your organization. - 2.
 Prepare your legacy system for migration. - 3.
 Configure S/4HANA and other applications.